pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

 - In section 2 (Create Your Values.yaml), replace your values yaml with the YAML files provided below.
 Make sure to replace the dummy values with their relevant information.
 Then proceed with the helm installation as detailed in section 3.
 - To [connect your `pachctl` client to your cluster](#to-connect-your-pachctl-client-to-your-cluster),replace section 4 with the instructions detailed in the link.
 - To [connect to Console](#if-you-have-deployed-console), replace section 5 with the instructions provided in the link.
-- If you deployed JupyterHub (section 7), use the instructions in the link to [login to the Mount Extension](#if-you-have-installed-jupyterhub-and-the-mount-extension).

 ### AWS